bianshuyang/LabLink/doc/technical/api/login.md

 # API Connection for Login Page
 The provided code is a Node.js server-side script for handling login requests, verifying user credentials against a MongoDB database, and issuing JSON Web Tokens (JWT) for authenticated users.
-Let's break down the code step by step.

 ## Dependencies